Online Dating Dangers: Warnings, Statistics, Stalking, Sextortion, Harassment, Catfishing, Abuse; Dating App Safety Tips; Is Online Dating Safe?

 Ignore this site altogether.
 Don’t click on it.

-Online Dating Horror Stories, Dating App Horror Stories – Is Online Dating Safe?
+Online Dating Horror Stories, Are Dating Apps Safe?
 Is Online Dating Dangerous?
-Are Dating Apps Dangerous?

 Horror stories are everywhere when it comes to dating apps but there is usually a common thread around them.
 Read this article on Vice.